How To be a More Responsible Fisherman When You Travel

 Clean Your Gear Before And After You Enter the Water

 You already know that each place you visit is unique since that's why you are there - to try and catch different types of fish than you have back home.
 Unfortunately, what might be a harmless algae or organism in your home lake might represent a deadly invasion at another.
 This is most important when hauling a boat from one area to the next but you should similarly clean your other gear too so that you can prevent contamination.
 Aquatic Invasive Species or AIS are no joke.
 They come in various forms from microscopic pathogens to larger organisms.
-That makes it essential that you clean your gear - including boat, boots, and even trailer to ensure that you don't accidentally bring something home with you or contaminate that pristine lake you spent hours driving to.
+That makes it essential that you clean your gear - all of your fishing gear - including boat, boots, and even trailer to ensure that you don't accidentally bring something home with you or contaminate that pristine lake you spent hours driving to.

 Fishing is one of the most fun activities that you can enjoy with another man.
 It's a great way for fathers and sons to bond as well as celebrate brotherhood with other guys as well.